XavierMerino01/TeslaCoil/README.md

 ####  Progression System
 Earn points to access a shop for upgrades like tower healing and increased maximum HP.
 ####  Structures
-Build factories to deploy mini Tesla coils and unlock radios for special abilities like airstrikes and helicopter support.
+Build and upgrade your factory and radio to deploy mini Tesla coils and unlock special abilities like airstrikes and helicopter support.
 ####  Objective
-Survive all rounds of enemy waves to achieve victory in this fast-paced, action-oriented gameplay experience.
+Survive all rounds of enemy waves to achieve victory.

 <div style="display: flex;">